ivorbach/Marqet/index.md

 ## Welcome to the Marqet App Test

 This app is intended to provide individuals the opportunity to sell goods by creating a digital menu and then allowing others to select others from that menu and complete payments through the app.
-The app payments are fulfilled by stripe.

-## Privacy Policy
+## Contact

+For support or inquiries, please reach out to marqetapp@gmail.com